PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 ## Next step: Introduction to R
 Now it's time for the [the workshop part](https://adsai.buas.nl/Study%20Content/DataScience/IntroToR.html) of this class to get acquainted with R.

+## Questions or issues?
+In case you have any questions please first ask your peers or [ask us here](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the year, block, GitHub page and the question you have or the problem you're experiencing in the title.

 ## References:
 - Learning Statistics with R, by D. Navarro (2018):  https://learningstatisticswithr.com/